hanhanhan-kim/cold_stage/README.md

 ![VNH5019 hookup example from Pololu](docs/full_circuit_hookup.jpg)

 Don't fret if your wiring doesn't look exactly like the photo above.
 So long as the digital wires go to the digital pins, GND goes to GND, VCC goes to VCC, and PWM goes to PWM, you should be set.
 Don't forget to plug in the Peltier module's fan!
-The fan is also 12 V, so it plug into the same 12 V power supply that's powering the Peltier device.
+The fan is also 12 V, so it can plug into the same 12 V power supply that's powering the Peltier device.

 ## Firmware